-The factor of the repetition of the same thing will perhaps not appeal to everyone as a source of uncanny feeling.
-From are derivatives of the repressed.-[Freud had already discussed this critical agency at length in Section III of his paper on narcissism (1914c), and is was soon to be further expanded into the 'ego-ideal' and 'superego' in Chapter XI of his Group Psychology (1921c) and Chapter III of The Ego and the Id (1923b) respectively.]
+15I believe that when poets complain that two souls dwell in the human breast, and when popular psychologists talk of the splitting of people's egos, what they are thinking of is this division (in the sphere of ego-psychology) between the critical agency and the rest of the ego, and not the antithesis discovered by psycho-analysis between the ego and what is unconscious and repressed.
+It is true that the distinction between these two antitheses is to some extent effaced by the circumstance that foremost among the things that are rejected by the criticism of the ego are derivatives of the repressed.
+[Freud] Freud had already discussed this critical agency at length in Section III of his paper on narcissism (1914c), and it was soon to be further expanded into the "ego-ideal" and "super-ego" in Chapter XI of his Group Psychology (1921c) and Chapter III of The Ego and the Id (1923b) respectively.
+[Tr.]

-In Ewers's Der Student von Prag, which serves as the starting-point of Rank's study on the 'double', the hero has promised his beloved not to kill his antagonist in a duel.
-But on his way to the duelling-ground he meets his 'double', who has already killed his rival.
+16In Ewers's Der Student von Prag, which serves as the starting-point of Rank's study on the "double," the hero has promised his beloved not to kill his antagonist in a duel.
+But on his way to the dueling ground he meets his "double," who has already killed his rival.
+[Freud]

-Heine, Die Götter im Exil.
+17Heine, Die Götter im Exil.
+[Freud]

-what I have observed, this phenomenon does undoubtedly, subject to certain conditions and combined with certain circumstances, arouse an uncanny feeling, which, furthermore, recalls the sense of helplessness experienced in some dreamstates.
-As I was walking, one hot summer afternoon, through the deserted streets of a provincial town in Italy which was unknown to me, I found myself in a quarter of whose character I could not long remain in doubt.
+deserted streets of a provincial town in Italy which was unknown to me, I found myself in a quarter of whose character I could not long remain in doubt.
 Nothing but painted women were to be seen at the windows of the small houses, and I hastened to leave the narrow street at the next turning.
 But after having wandered about for a time without enquiring my way, I suddenly found myself back in the same street, where my presence was now beginning to excite attention.
 I hurried away once more, only to arrive by another détour at the same place yet a third time.
 Now, however, a feeling overcame me which I can only describe as uncanny, and I was glad enough to find myself back at the piazza I had left a short while before, without any further voyages of discovery.
 Other situations which have in common with my adventure an unintended recurrence of the same situation, but which differ radically from it in other respects, also result in the same feeling of helplessness and of uncanniness.
 So, for instance, when, caught in a mist perhaps, one has lost one's way in a mountain forest, every attempt to find the marked or familiar path may bring one back again and again to one and the same spot, which one can identify by some particular landmark.
-Or one may wander about in a dark, strange room, looking for the door or the electric switch, and collide time after time with the same piece of furniture-though it is true that Mark Twain succeeded by wild exaggeration in turning this latter situation into something irresistibly comic.1
+Or one may wander about in a dark, strange room, looking for the door or the electric switch, and collide time after time with the same piece of furniture - though it is true that Mark Twain succeeded by wild exaggeration in turning this latter situation into something irresistibly comic.
+18